MingruiYuan/SpoofSV/README.md

 # Spoofing Speaker Verification

-This repository replicates the paper [url].
+This repository provides the open source code for the paper **Spoofing Speaker Verification Systems with Multi-speaker Text-to-speech Synthesis** submitted to ICASSP 2020.
+A preprint of the paper can be found [here](https://arxiv.org/abs/1910.13054).

 ## Section I Multi-speaker Text-to-speech